R.i. Sup. Ct. R. 1.2

 Agreements Limiting Scope of Representation

-[6] The scope of services to be provided by a lawyer may be limited by agreement with the client or by the terms under which the lawyer's services are made available to the client.
+[7] The scope of services to be provided by a lawyer may be limited by agreement with the client or by the terms under which the lawyer's services are made available to the client.
 When a lawyer has been retained by an insurer to represent an insured, for example, the representation may be limited to matters related to the insurance coverage.
-A limited representation may be appropriate because the client has limited objectives for the representation.
+A limited scope representation may be appropriate because the client has limited objectives for the representation.
 In addition, the terms upon which representation is undertaken may exclude specific means that might otherwise be used to accomplish the client's objectives.
 Such limitations may exclude actions that the client thinks are too costly or that the lawyer regards as repugnant or imprudent.

-[7] Although this Rule affords the lawyer and client substantial latitude to limit the representation, the limitation must be reasonable under the circumstances.
+[8] Although this Rule affords the lawyer and client substantial latitude to limit the representation, the limitation must be reasonable under the circumstances.
 If, for example, a client's objective is limited to securing general information about the law the client needs in order to handle a common and typically uncomplicated legal problem, the lawyer and client may agree that the lawyer's services will be limited to a brief telephone consultation.
 Such a limitation, however, would not be reasonable if the time allotted was not sufficient to yield advice upon which the client could rely.
-Although an agreement for a limited representation does not exempt a lawyer from the duty to provide competent representation, the limitation is a factor to be considered when determining the legal knowledge, skill, thoroughness and preparation reasonably necessary for the representation.
+Although an agreement for a limited scope representation does not exempt a lawyer from the duty to provide competent representation, the limitation is a factor to be considered when determining the legal knowledge, skill, thoroughness and preparation reasonably necessary for the representation.
 See Rule 1.1.

 Criminal, Fraudulent and Prohibited Transactions

-[9] Paragraph (d) prohibits a lawyer from knowingly counseling or assisting a client to commit a crime or fraud.
+[12] Paragraph (c) prohibits a lawyer from knowingly counseling or assisting a client to commit a crime or fraud.
 This prohibition, however, does not preclude the lawyer from giving an honest opinion about the actual consequences that appear likely to result from a client's conduct.
 Nor does the fact that a client uses advice in a course of action that is criminal or fraudulent of itself make a lawyer a party to the course of action.
 There is a critical distinction between presenting an analysis of legal aspects of questionable conduct and recommending the means by which a crime or fraud might be committed with impunity.

-[10] When the client's course of action has already begun and is continuing, the lawyer's responsibility is especially delicate.
-The lawyer is required to avoid assisting the client, for example, by drafting or delivering documents that the lawyer knows are fraudulent or by suggesting how the wrong doing might be concealed.
+[13] When the client's course of action has already begun and is continuing, the lawyer's responsibility is especially delicate.
+The lawyer is required to avoid assisting the client, for example, by drafting or delivering documents that the lawyer knows are fraudulent or by suggesting how the wrongdoing might be concealed.
 A lawyer may not continue assisting a client in conduct that the lawyer originally supposed was legally proper but then discovers is criminal or fraudulent.
 The lawyer must, therefore, withdraw from the representation of the client in the matter.
 See Rule 1.16(a).
 In some cases, withdrawal alone might be insufficient.
 It may be necessary for the lawyer to give notice of the fact of withdrawal and to disaffirm any opinion, document, affirmation or the like.
 See Rule 4.1.

 [14] Where the client is a fiduciary, the lawyer may be charged with special obligations in dealings with a beneficiary.